 We are all into saving money and hopefully put away something for a rainy day.
 I have tried this and it works for me.
-I have a lot of medical bills and other bills in general that I am trying to pay off.

 Most of us have a bad habit of not reading the inserts that are in the envelopes with bank statements and bills.
 This past month, I did read them, and managed to save several dollars.

 First, I discovered that if I have one check direct deposited each month into my bank account, I get free checking.
 That will save me $7.95 a month.
 So, I am arranging to have my retirement check direct deposited starting next month.